DECODEproject/whitepaper/decode-glossary.md

 They are Application specific functions that take attributes (or objects) and create entitlements.

 #### SSO (Single Sign On)
 It is a property of access control of multiple related, yet independent, software systems.
 With this property, a user logs in with a single ID and password to gain access to a connected system or systems without using different usernames or passwords.
-(Wikipedia)

 #### Transaction
-Transactions are the application of one or more valid procedures - according to type - to active input objects, and possibly some referenced objects, to create a number of new active output objects.
-(Ref: Chainspace: A Sharded Smart Contracts Platform)
+Transactions are the application of one or more valid procedures - according to type - to active input objects, and possibly some referenced objects, to create a number of new active output objects. [@1708.03778]